mdavidson9/docs.balsamiq.com/content/confluence/server/wireframes/intro.md

 * * *

-## Returning to confluence (Closing the Editor)
+## Returning to Confluence (Closing the Editor)

-When you are done editing your mockups, you can exit the editor by selecting **Project > Exit Back to Confluence**.
+When you are done editing your wireframes, you can exit the editor by selecting **Project > Exit Back to Confluence**.

 ![](//media.balsamiq.com/img/support/docs/confluence/wireframes/close.png)